Academic Programs & Points of Entry

 The reality is that everyone learns differently.
 But, for many bright and talented students with ADHD, dyslexia, and learning disabilities, the mainstream educational system often is unable to meet their needs.

 At Landmark College, we have created a unique learning environment that actively promotes individual success among students who learn differently.
 We help students learn in new ways, enabling them to become independent, self-directed learners and self-advocates.

 While many colleges and universities now offer academic support programs for students who learn differently, none compare to Landmark's comprehensive mission and integrated curriculum.
-We're also are the recognized leader in serving the unique needs of students with attention deficit disorders through our curriculum, assistive technology and executive-function coaching.
+We're also the recognized leader in serving the unique needs of students with attention deficit disorders through our curriculum, assistive technology, and executive-function coaching.